MoriyaShiine/enchancement/README.md

   * Removes the checks to determine if a player is moving too fast, since Enchancement adds many forms of movement that may trigger that.
 * Enhance Mobs
   * Hostile monsters will spawn with random enchantments.
-* Free Enchanted Book Merging
-  * Enchanted Books can be applied to items in an Anvil at no cost.
 * Rebalance Consumables
   * Arrows shot by players will drop on the ground after hitting an entity.
   * Ender Pearls deal no damage upon use.